lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 When DP0.2 and DP0.3 were released, kick-off info sessions were held to provide an overview of the available data products and how to access them via the RSP.
-New delegates are recommended to watch the recorded presentations and review the slide decks.
+New users are recommended to watch the recorded presentations and review the slide decks.

 * `DP0.2 kick-off info session <https://community.lsst.org/t/dp0-2-kick-off-info-session-slides-pre-recorded-presentation/6846>`__